Microsoft says a new Windows zero-day flaw is under attack – TechCrunch

 The advisory said that Microsoft was aware of hackers launching “limited, targeted attacks,” but did not say who was launching the attacks or at what scale.

 Microsoft said it was working on a fix but that the advisory should serve as a warning until a patch is released.
+Although Windows 7 is also affected, only enterprise users with extended security support will receive patches.
 In the meantime, the advisory offered a temporary workaround for affected Windows users to mitigate the flaw until a fix is available.

 The software giant typically releases its security fixes on the second Tuesday of each month, but occasionally issues out-of-band patches in severe cases.